Octachron/ocaml-perfomance-monitoring/pr10337/resume.md

 is not visibly invalidated by our data points.
 An other interesting point is that the high variance points seems to be shared between the typechecking and other graphs.

-We can even checks on the graphs for the average total compilation (files by files)
+We can even check on the graphs for the average total compilation (file by file)

 ![Relative change in average total time by files](total_ratio.svg)

-that those points still have a high variances here.
+that those points still have a high variance here.
 However, outside of this cluster of points, we have a quite more compact distribution of points for the total compilation time: it seems that we have a quite consistent increase of the total compilation time of around 3%.